AleksandSP/SmallTelegramBot/README.md

 # SmallTelegramBot
-This is small telgram bot that can help you with mailing some information to a large number of group,channel and private messages.
+This is small telgram bot that can help you with mailing some information to a large number of group,supergroup and private messages.
 The webhook didn't connect to bot,so work only when local server(your computer) run.
 Initially bot suggested the next use case :
 You send on some message from anywhere and bot send this this for all chats or people who is in his base,